 Dibutyl squarate is an organic chemical compound, derivative of squaric acid.
 It is a diesther and a cyclic ketone.
 This substance is also known under the synonymic terms squaric acid dibutyl ester (SADBE), 3,4-dibutoxycyclobut-3-ene-1,2-dione or 3,4-Dibutoxy-3-cyclobutene-1,2-dione.
-Its molecular formula is C12H18O4.

 The physical state of dibutyl squarate is liquid clear to yellow color insoluble in water.
 Its boiling point is 1390C at 0.5 mm Hg.
 The substance is stable under normal conditions and incompatible with strong oxidizing agents.